ruxandraS/ruxandraS.github.io/portofolio.md

     <div class="dev-tool" style="background-color: #6699CC">
         <span> AngularJS </span>
     </div></div>
-Speed-typing webpage game with Christmas storyline and theme developed in group.
+Speed-typing webpage game with Christmas storyline and theme, developed in group of five as a university assignment.

 <br>